Maintaining Records of Data Processing Activities in line with the LGPD

 We also document i) privacy notices, ii) processing contracts between the controller and processor, iii) DPIA reports, iv) data breaches, and v) personal data retention and erasure documentation.

-To facilitate the recording and updating of new processing activities, we strongly recommend the use of Privacy Port, our Data Protection Compliance Platform.
+To facilitate the recording and updating of new processing activities, we strongly recommend the use of DSN port, our multi-functional Management System that offers comprehensive data protection management under the module privacy.

 Fábio Cavalcante, LL.M.